Azam Khan (squash player): Reception

-Jonah Barrington, the six times British Open Champion, writes in his book, Murder in Squash Court that in 1967, a fortnight before the start of British Open, his coach Nasrullah Khan took him to his club and requested him for a match/practice session.
+Jonah Barrington, the six times British Open Champion, writes in his book, Murder in Squash Court, that in 1967, a fortnight before the start of British Open, his coach Nasrullah Khan took him to his club and requested him for a match/practice session against Azam Khan.
 Wherein, he scored only one point in three games.
 Totally shaken, he requested him for another session but the next day, too, he could not improve on it and once again scored only one point against Azam.
-Only three weeks later, he writes that he won the first of his Six British Open titles.
-And mind you, Azam Khan was then 48 years old and had left professional squash in 1962.
+Only three weeks later, Barrington writes that he won the first of his Six British Open titles.
+In 1967, when Barrington won a total of two points in as many sessions against Azam Khan, the latter was 48 years old and had left professional squash in 1962.

 In his article for international Squash Player Magazine Ejaz Choudhry states that "he was a great player in his own right, but for two reasons, respect for his elder brother and the loss of his son coupled with the fear of injury Azam might have been the greatest squash player of all times.
 Perhaps he was, In a recent book "Trading Secrets" he does admit that the first time he beat his brother was with his permission, in line with the respect of the family elders, ingrained in Pushtoon culture.